chris30bit/pdsnd_github/README.md

 Udacity's Python Project on Bike Share Data

 ### Description
-This python script allows to do some analysis of bike sharing user data.
+This python script allows you to do some analysis of bike sharing user data.
-It provides some interesting statistcs, and you can interactively filter the data by:
+It provides some interesting statistcs and you can interactively filter the data by:

 1) city (Washington, New York City, and Chicago)
 2) month